 Excellent attendance is expected of all children, but when children are unwell parents are expected to confirm absence by telephone.
-If there is no notification school has a policy of texting or phoning home to ascertain each child's whereabouts (First Day Callout).
-The school has an Attendance Team who monitors children's attendance and punctuality when it becomes a cause concern.
+If there is no notification school has a policy of texting or phoning home to ascertain each child"s whereabouts (First Day Callout).
+The school has a support staff attendance officer who monitors children"s attendance and punctuality when it becomes a cause concern.
 Positive measures are in place to encourage children to attend regularly and punctually.
 Our school is aware of its right to take legal action against parents, carers or guardians who do not ensure good attendance and punctuality.
-The attendance of children with known welfare and attendance concerns will be monitored closely, particularly those with chronic poor attendance or persistent absentees by our Attendance Team.
-(A separate Attendance Policy is on the school website)